Selected Area: Edward/Kolety–Wakool

 Current activities

-We monitor a set of indicators to answer questions about the outcomes of Commonwealth environmental water in the Edward/Kolety-Wakool river system.
-These indicators provide the Commonwealth Environmental Water Office and other water managers with information to help inform the planning of environmental watering actions.
+We monitor a set of indicators to answer questions about the outcomes of Commonwealth environmental water in the Edward/Kolety–Wakool river system.
+These indicators provide the Commonwealth Environmental Water Holder and other water managers with information to help inform the planning of environmental watering actions.

 We are also undertaking an integrated research and community engagement project in partnership with community organisations to increase our knowledge about the Edward/Kolety–Wakool river system.